joeljfischer/awesome-apple/README.md

 * [Dash](https://itunes.apple.com/us/app/dash-docs-snippets/id458034879?mt=12) A wonderful documentation app for the Mac with integration everywhere
 * [CoocaPods](http://cocoapods.org/) A fantastic dependancy management system for iOS and Mac
 * [Crashlytics](https://www.crashlytics.com) Crash reporting and beta testing for iOS and Mac (and others)
+* [FLEX](https://github.com/Flipboard/FLEX) An in-app debugging and exploration tool for iOS

 ####Websites and Resources
 * [NSHipster](http://nshipster.com/) NSHipster is a journal of the overlooked bits in Objective-C, Swift, and Cocoa Updated weekly.